Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 According to our GPS tracks, the total mileage is 331 kilometers (205.5 miles), but our official Compostela recorded 342.
 This Camino can comfortably be done in 12-14 days if you can log in about 22-24 km/ day.
 Otherwise, plan for more days.

 Don't be frightened by the hype of how difficult the Camino Primitivo is.
 It is very doable if done in small chunks!
 Yes, the weather can be bad, so if the weather shifts to the worse on your scheduled day to do the Hospitales Route, do the Pola Route instead.
-Or sit a day out somewhere if you don't want to miss this route (it is indeed special and was my favorite day!)
+Or sit a day out somewhere if you don't want to miss this route, (it is indeed special and was my favorite day!) however the Pola route isn't bad at all!

 In fact, a most glorious, extended mountain walk, a Tour de las Cantábricas, so to speak, would be to combine the Camino de San Salvador, from León to Oviedo, a 6-day walk, then do the Primitivo from Oviedo to Santiago de Compostela.
-The Primitivo will feel like a cake walk after completing the San Salvador!
 Click on the link for a look at this fantastic high mountain walk.

 The Way of the Savior was created as an addition to the Camino Francés, taking a detour north from León to Oviedo to see the famous holy relics in the cathedral there.